 On the following Saturday morning I had the bottle in my hands, and I had just gotten up early so that my wife and I could use her car again.
 I popped the hood and began removing the items that were surrounding the old overflow bottle.
 I removed the two 10mm nuts on the top and gently pulled on it so that I could get a look at where my pliers needed to sneak into (one hose clamp is buried deep).
 SNAP! is what I got in return.
 My heart then entered my stomachular regions and I had sealed my fate for the next 24 hours minimum.
 That’s right, I had just snapped the plastic tube off the top of the plastic end-tanked radiator.

 The other day, our very own Scott Young was needing to remove some fancy factory striping on his 1985 Pontiac Fiero GT.
 Why?
 Well, it’s a long and complicated story.
 Let’s just say that he and I swapped his car from a notch back to a fast back, and we replaced a few lower body panels at the same time.
 Some panels had stripes, others didn’t, and it looked completely ridiculous.
 As much as I love stripes, even I knew they had to go.
 However, I also knew the dangers of removing stripes with heat and a razor blade.
 I have a nasty scar on my finger to prove it.
 11 years later and I still cringe thinking about that hospital trip.
 LUCKILY!
-Scott found a much, much better way of handling this task than I did so many years ago. » Continue reading more of this post…
+Scott found a much, much better way of handling this task than I did so many years ago.
+Continue reading The 3M Stripe Off Wheel Does NOT Disappoint.

 Last week I wrote about how I broke the KM132 transmission in my truck.
 Luckily for me, I am an auto parts hoarder, and had a couple spare KM132 transmissions “just in case”.
 My life isn’t as easy as pulling the old transmission out and slapping a spare one in though because the one in my truck was fairly heavily customized.
-Not only that, but the spare KM132′s I had were intended for a wide block….
-You know what, let’s back up the train a bit. » Continue reading more of this post…
+Not only that, but the spare KM132’s I had were intended for a wide block….
+You know what, let’s back up the train a bit.
+Continue reading KM132 Transmission Gear Comparison